boldflight/BibleConverter/test_EPUB/output/Job.md

-[24] They are exalted for a little while, and then they are gone, they are brought low like all others, and gathered in, and like a head of grain they are cut off.’ and reduce my words to nothing?”
+[24] They are exalted for a little while, and then they are gone, they are brought low like all others, and gathered in, and like a head of grain they are cut off.’

+[25] “If this is not so, who can prove me a liar and reduce my words to nothing?”

 ## Chapter 25